Antivenom: History

+Over time, a variety of improvements have been made in the specificity, potency, and purity of antivenom products, including "salting out" with ammonium sulphate or caprylic acid, enzymatic reduction of antibodies with papain or with pepsin, affinity purification, and a variety of other measures.
+Many equine facilities now use plasmapheresis to collect blood plasma instead of blood serum.

 Availability

 There is an overall shortage of antivenom to treat snakebites.
 Because of this shortage, clinical researchers are considering whether lower doses may be as effective as higher doses in severe neurotoxic snake envenoming.

-Snake antivenom is complicated and expensive for manufacturers to produce.
+Antivenom undergoes successive price markups after manufacturing, by licencees, wholesalers and hospitals.
 When weighed against profitability (especially for sale in poorer regions), the result is that many snake antivenoms, world-wide, are very expensive.
 Availability, from region to region, also varies.

 Internationally, antivenoms must conform to the standards of pharmacopoeia and the World Health Organization (WHO).

 Antivenoms have been developed for the venoms associated with the following animals: